svsuresh/rscripts/README.md

 10. Replace_gene_symbols_with_entrez_ids.ipynb - This script relaces all gene symbols in data frame with NCBI entrez IDs.
 11. ggpairs_list_faceting_saving.Rmd - This script would create ggpairs graph list, save each one into individual file and facet them.
+11. look_around_R_20072018.ipynb - This script uses lookaround functions in R to separate greek letters and english words in a single string